Discovering Hummingbirds After Dark: (Where they sleep)

 Hummingbirds generally perch solo on a tree or bush limb when sleeping.

 Instead of sleeping in nests, hummingbirds find a sheltered spot such as a branch or a dense area on the downwind side to enter torpor when it is time to sleep.
-Torpor is a deep, energy-conserving sleep that allows these small birds to survive the night with minimal energy expenditure.

 Females build nests primarily for breeding and raising their young.
 The female builds a nest when she is ready to lay her eggs.
-To ensure that her eggs and or hatchlings do not get cold or are victim to predators the female hummingbird will constantly stay in her nest including the night with the exception of leaving the nest to feed and bring food back to the hatchlings.
+To ensure that her eggs and or hatchlings do not get cold or are not a victim to predators, the female hummingbird will constantly stay in her nest including the night with the exception of leaving the nest to feed and bring food back to the hatchlings.

 Photo gorgeously contributed by a reader, Cindy Hidden

 Hatchlings, not ready to become fledglings, sleep in the nest constantly.
 The female hummingbird will sleep close to the nest but not in the nest when she sees that her babies are close to becoming fledglings.
-After the fledglings are successful, they will perch and sleep close to the nest but not return to the nest at night to sleep.

 Therefore, the general rule of thumb is that hummingbirds perch and torpor at night and do not sleep in a nest unless it is a hatchling, a fledgling-to-be, or a mother caring for her babies.

 Once they fledge, the fledglings may roost close to the nest where they hatched and spent the past 3 weeks growing, but will not return to the nest.
-The mother hummingbird will roost in the area close to her fledglings for the next 3 weeks while she feeds and secures their safety.

-During the summer and winter migrations, which can each be up to a month or more; they perch in different locations because they are traveling to new locales daily.
 In these circumstances, they may in fact remember areas or trees that they had previously perched and return to the same spots for the night.

-During periods of non-migration, they use this remarkable memory to earmark safe places they have previously perched.
 Although they do not sleep in the same place every night, they do remember the bush or tree from the night before and may return to perch in the vicinity or on a different branch from their previous location.

 Their nighttime perching choice will be affected by their memory, weather, food availability, and environmental conditions.

-For more information on hummingbird memory, see my article: Hummingbird Adaptation and Remarkable Ability to Locate Food
+Hummingbird Adaptation and Remarkable Ability to Locate Food

-What Time do Hummingbirds go to Bed?
+What time do hummingbirds go to bed?

 Most hummingbirds begin the nighttime routine shortly after sunset however it is possible to see hummingbirds jetting around after dark as they look for a suitable protected location for the night.